denoland/manual/node/import_maps.md

 [Determining the type of file](../typescript/overview.md#determining-the-type-of-file) section of the manual.

-Node.js does have defined semantics for resolving specifiers, but they are complex, assume unfettered access to the local file system to query it.
+Node does have defined semantics for resolving specifiers, but they are complex, assume unfettered access to the local file system to query it.
 Deno has chosen not to go down that path.

 But, import maps can be used to provide some of the ease of the developer experience if you wish to use bare specifiers.
 For example, if we want to do the